 For a truly hidden gem head over to the Hidden Cafe and you’ll find it’s aptly named for its tucked-away location.
 Open from 7 am – 2 pm with fantastic service that will not disappoint!
 The food here is amazing too; with such great options on their menu, you’ll have a hard time choosing between breakfast or lunch.
 In my opinion, you can’t go wrong with the house omelet, the chicken fried steak or the cajun chicken sandwich!

 Head to the quaintest spot in town: Old Town.
 You’ll find the cutest shops, a fantastic farmer’s market, and plenty of spots to grab breakfast at.
-Local favorite cafes include Dorothy’s Chuck Wagon and Old Town Cafe.
-Dorothy’s Chuck Wagon, with an eclectic assortment of sayings on the walls, serves homestyle breakfast and lunch.
-An Old Town icon since 1946 it’s one of the oldest cafes in Ventura County.
+A beloved local favorite I’d recommend is the lovely Old Town Cafe.

 Family-owned Old Town Cafe is known for fresh ingredients and creative seasonal items.
 You’ll love the friendly atmosphere and staff who are always happy to see you walk in the door.
 With a cozy spot on the corner of Ventura Blvd. and Oak Street you’ll enjoy people watching from the patio while sipping a seasonal latte or mimosa.